 Who Can File a Wrongful Death Claim in Nevada?

 Because the wrongful death claim is being brought on behalf of the deceased individual, there are certain parties that are allowed to bring the claim.
-They include:

 - The personal representative of the deceased individual’s estate;

 - Surviving children of the deceased individual;